canjs/canjs/component/template.md

 This registers a component for elements like `<my-greeting>`.
 Its template will place an `<h1>` element directly within `<my-greeting>` and put the original contents of `<my-greeting>` within the `<h1>`.
-The component's [can.Component::scope scope] adds a title value.
+The component's [can.Component::viewModel viewModel] adds a title value.

 __Source template:__